 Will brown eggs color for Easter?

 YES!
 You can color brown eggs for Easter the same way that you can color white eggs.
-However, don’t expect the colors on brown eggs to be as vibrant as the dye colors on white eggs.
-The brown eggs will dye more muted and have a more natural look, but are just as pretty and fun as the white eggs!
+However, don’t expect the colors on brown eggs to be as vibrant color as the dye colors on white eggs.
+The brown eggs will dye more muted (even more than pastel colors) and have a more natural look, but are just as pretty and fun as the white eggs!
 You can dye any color eggs that come from your own chickens or from the store!

 Can you dye raw eggs for Easter?

 You may also be wondering, “Can you dye eggs without boiling them?”
-You can color Easter eggs without boiling them, but your little ones need to be more careful with them (as they, of course, will break easier.)
+You can color Easter eggs without boiling them, but your little ones need to be more careful with them.
+Obviously, uncooked eggs will break easy, so they’re not good for an Easter egg hunt with the Easter bunny.

 If you are worried about bacteria on the raw eggs and your kids handling them, just gently wash the regular (unboiled) eggs with dish soap and water and pat them dry before dyeing them.